Greece Moments Greece Moments

 Campsites in Mani

 The number of campsites in Mani is limited.
-Most of the campgrounds are located in the Exo Mani.
-Especially Mavrovouni near Gythio offers very good places for campervans and tents.
-Even though wild camping is officially prohibited in Greece, an overnight stay is usually tolerated.
+Most campgrounds are located in the Exo Mani.
+Mavrovouni near Gythio in particular offers very good spots for campervans and tents.
+Even though wild camping is officially prohibited in Greece, overnight stays are usually tolerated.

 • Camping Kalogria, Stoupa: Camping Kalogria